Overcoming Disadvantages of Cloud Computing

 Whether it’s Software-as-a-Service (SaaS), Platform-as-a-Service (PaaS), Infrastructure-as-a-Services (IaaS), public cloud services, private cloud, hybrid environments, e-commerce, general IoT (Internet of Things), big data, or somewhere in between, businesses of all sizes struggle to keep up with and react to the rapid pace of innovation, especially while prioritizing day-to-day operations and objectives.

-Ability to take advantage of new opportunities and further long-term competitive edge means having agile systems and people in place to change rapidly and implement new methodologies, knowledge, and skills within your organization.
+The ability to take advantage of new opportunities and further long-term competitive edge means having agile systems and people in place to change rapidly and implement new methodologies, knowledge, and skills within your organization.
 Whether switching from traditional networking to virtualization and containers, from physical servers to IaaS and PaaS—technology is ever evolving.
 Having the organizational awareness and skillsets to keep up is crucial in being able to support new services and growing business systems.

 Take Microsoft Azure for example.
 It’s relatively simple to spin up Microsoft Azure cloud services to run basic applications or act as a development environment.
 That said, there are additional aspects that responsible cloud deployment encompass.
-From modules, security models, and storage approach, to developing systems for managing the access and utilization of all the above—a lot is required to keep cloud environments optimized without compromising security.
+From modules, security models, and storage approaches, to developing systems for managing the access and utilization of all the above—a lot is required to keep cloud environments optimized without compromising security.

 businesses have difficulty finding cloud experts resulting in misconfigurations and failed cloud deployments